public-awesome/cw-nfts/contracts/cw1155-base/README.md

 messages you want to support.
 The same with `QueryMsg`.
 You will most likely want to write a custom, domain-specific `instantiate`.

-**TODO: add example when written**

-For now, you can look at [`cw20-staking`](../cw20-staking/README.md) for an example of how to "inherit" cw20 functionality and combine it with custom logic.
+For now, you can look at [`cw721-metadata-onchain`](../cw721-metadata-onchain/README.md) for an example of how to "inherit" cw721 functionality and combine it with custom logic.
 The process is similar for cw1155.